 Improving Sleep With CBD

+So how do we improve our sleep?
 In order to combat sleep issues, many are now turning to CBD oil drops.
 Early research is showing that this non-intoxicating remedy may promote more restful sleep.

 I used to struggle with sleep and I got fed up with taking sleeping pills that would initially work but then just fade off and become ineffective.
 So I decided to start taking CBD.
 My mind would be having conversations with itself as I tried to sleep – annoying!
-But after a few days of taking CBD, my racing thoughts seemed to come to a screeching halt within an hour of taking my nightly dose of 12.5mg and I finally enjoyed a good nights sleep.
+But after a few days of taking CBD, my racing thoughts seemed to come to a screeching halt within an hour of taking my nightly dose of 20mg and I finally enjoyed a good nights sleep.
 Even better, I woke up feeling refreshed and ready to take on the day.

 Anecdotal evidence shows that this isn’t unusual either.
 As Michael Breus, a board-certified sleep specialist and clinical psychologist, explained in this 2017 HuffPost article there’s a good chunk of research to suggest that CBD can be beneficial for sleep.
 Research also shows that CBD may reduce insomnia, allowing users to get an improved sleep.
 CBD has also been shown to improve sleep in people who suffer from chronic pain.